New-Horizons-SPM/scanbot/docs/web-app-test.md

 2. Under the "Initialise Tip and Sample Positions" group, select "Yes" for 'Run in demo mode'.
 3. Click the "Initialise" button.
 4. Because demo mode was selected, a popup should open displaying a pre-recorded video. <strong>Note that the popup may not take focus</strong>.
-5. Follow the prompts in the top left:
+5. Follow the prompts in the top left of the popup.
+They will be in the following order:
     1. The recording will show a view of the STM with the tip fully retracted and out of view.
 Click anywhere within the frame to go to the next step.
     2. The recording will show the tip in close proximity to the sample surface.
 Click anywhere within the frame to go to the next step.
     3. Mark the location at the apex of the probe by clicking on it.
-    4. Mark a location in close proximity to, but at a safe distance from the sample surface.
+    4. Mark a location in close proximity to, but at a safe distance from the clean metal surface.
-    5. Mark a location in close proximity to, but at a safe distance from the clean reference metal surface.
+    5. Mark a location in close proximity to, but at a safe distance from the sample surface.
-    6. A preview of the locations you have initialised will be shown.
-Press 'q' to close and finish the initialisation, otherwise the window will close by itself after 30 seconds.
+    6. A preview of the locations you have initialised will be shown. <strong>Press 'q' to close and finish the initialisation, otherwise the window will close by itself after 30 seconds.</strong>
         Your initialisation should look something like the figure below:
     <br>
     ![initialised](./testing/initialised.png)
     <br>
     <strong>Note: the dotted line represents the path of the tip in the video recording.
-    Placing the sample or reference metal coordinates outside the shaded region means that the tip will never reach them.
+    Placing the sample or metal coordinates outside the shaded region means that the tip will never reach them.
     </strong>

 ### Tip Tracking Test